intalya/simple-queue/README.md

 And it resolves the best-effort ordering of the standard queue.
 - Settings: Dead Letter Queue for better error handling "later".
-- queue server is running on "localhost" listening to port 22000 and 22001 -defines QS_HOSTNAME "localhost"
+- queue server is running on "localhost" listening to port 22000 and 22001
+- defines QS_HOSTNAME "localhost"
--defines QS_PRODUCER_PORT 22000
+- defines QS_PRODUCER_PORT 22000
--defines QS_CONSUMER_PORT 22001
+- defines QS_CONSUMER_PORT 22001
--defines MAX_MSG_SIZE 80
+- defines MAX_MSG_SIZE 80